By Admin

 Mercado de San Miguel, the 100-year-old market around the walk to Plaza Mayor, is the place where you can find the world’s best food halls.
 If you want to have the best of Spain on a plate served to you, this is the perfect spot to visit.

-You can find many cuisines here, such as fresh fish from Galicia, cheeses from Castile, Austria's, and Basque countries, and the highest quality jamón.
+You can find many cuisines here, such as fresh fish from Galicia, cheeses from Castile, Austria, and the Basque Country, and the highest quality jamón.
 Savor dishes as you walk through the stalls or even better, join a tapas walking tour across Madrid and also discover the history of Spain’s food.
 We advise you to go early so you can avoid the lunchtime rush.

 For streamlined navigation, you can opt for the Hop On Hop Off Madrid Spain tour.
-Be it food or monuments, it will not only ride you along the famous places but will also explain their historical significance.
+Be it food or monuments, it will not only take you to the famous places but will also explain their historical significance.

 Walk across the Royal Palace of Madrid post lunch.
 It's one of the best buildings of the Spanish Capital and twice the size of Versailles or Buckingham Palace.
 Get a ticket in advance to visit the throne room, private royal apartments, and banquet hall.